 Discern different lesions with dermoscopy.

-Acquire knowledge that can be incorporated directly into clinical practice.
+Describe the concepts learned that can be incorporated directly into clinical practice.

 Physician Credit This activity has been planned and implemented in accordance with the accreditation requirements and policies of the Accreditation Council for Continuing Medical Education (ACCME) through the joint provider-ship of Medical Education Resources (MER) and Skin Cancer Symposium®.
 MER is accredited by the ACCME to provide continuing medical education for physicians.
 MER designates this live activity for a maximum of 15 hours of AMA PRA Category 1 Credit(s)™.